tlaukkanen/mindmapflow/README.md

-# AivoMind
+# MindMapFlow

-Meet AivoMind, your ultimate brainstorming companion.
-Designed to unleash creativity and enhance productivity, AivoMind transforms complex ideas into clear, structured visuals.
+Meet MindMapFlow, your ultimate brainstorming companion.
+Designed to unleash creativity and enhance productivity, MindMapFlow transforms complex ideas into clear, structured visuals.
 Whether you're a student, professional, or creative, our intuitive interface helps you map out thoughts, simplify concepts, and bring your projects to life.
-Join the AivoMind revolution and unlock the full potential of your mind!
+Join the MindMapFlow revolution and unlock the full potential of your mind!

 ![Screenshot](/public/screens/screen_20250204.png)

 # Tech Stack

-AivoMind is built using these major components:
+MindMapFlow is built using these major components:

 * React, Next.js - https://nextjs.org/
 * MUI React UI tools - https://mui.com/